Apply digital techniques and artificial intelligence in healthcare.

 and have very good command of the English language.

 Pre-masters’ courses are offered for students who lack some of the prior knowledge required.
 These can be declared by the Admissions Committee as a prerequisite to starting the programme.
-The courses are offered in e-learning format and are free of charge.
+The courses begin before the start of the semester and are free of charge.